Wordius/zola-wordius/content/contact/index.md

 title = "Contact"
 +++

-You can contact via either of the methods below:
+You can contact via any of the methods below, but email is likely to gain the quickest response:

 - [Mastodon](https://mastodon.social/@wordius)
 - [Bluesky](https://bsky.app/profile/wordius.bsky.social)